wnorcbrown/serde-numpy/README.md

 ## Benchmarks

-All benchmarks were performed on an AMD Ryzen 9 3950X.
-(Add versions of python, linux, orjson and numpy).
+All benchmarks were performed on an AMD Ryzen 9 3950X (Python 3.8.12, numpy 1.23.2, orjson 3.6.4).
 Orjson was selected as the comparison as it is the fastest on python json benchmarks and we have also found it to be fastest in practice.

 ### 2D Array deserialization